rparak/PyBullet_Template_Industrial_Robotics/README.md

 ## Simple Demonstration: Robotic Arm

-A simple demonstration of how to work with a designed class to control the mechanism in the PyBullet environment is provided in the evaluation folders.
+A simple demonstration of how to work with a designed class to control the robotic arm in the PyBullet environment is provided in the evaluation folders.

 **1\ A program to test the functionality of the designed class.**